SchrodingerZhu/area-exam-survey/writing/main.typ

 == Memory Reuse Fusion and Specialization

-Another complication for RC-based high-level memory reuse runtime arises from abstraction of RC pointers.
-We have illustrated that both Koka and Lean make memory reuse possible by internalizing RC operations as intrinsics in IR.
+Another complication for Rc-based high-level memory reuse runtime arises from abstraction of Rc pointers.
+We have illustrated that both Koka and Lean make memory reuse possible by internalizing Rc operations as intrinsics in IR.
 In our framework, we also use such intrinsics in IR.
 When lowering into Rust, however, to achieve seamless interpolation as promised in @interpolation, managed objects are simply materialized as normal language objects (`Rc<T>`).

 We want to highlight that by providing enough facilities around `Rc<T>`, one can embed the memory reuse operations into the host language.
 For instance, when mutate imperative data structures, `Rc::make_mut()` is used to garantee exclusive access to objects.
 Besides, one can also utilize `drop()`, `clone()` provided by Rust itself, together with `drop_for_reuse()`, `Rc::reuse_or_alloc()` provided by our framework to achieve memory management.